Monthly Archives: November 2018

 Surge Protectors vs. Power Strips

 The terms “surge protector” and “power strip” are often used interchangeably, but they are not the same thing.
 A power strip is anything that plugs into a single wall outlet and gives it multiple outlets.
 Not every single power strip out there has surge protection built into it.
 If a power strip is priced especially low, it most likely does not have any form of surge protection.
-While these can be used for add
+While these can be used for additional outlets, they will do nothing to protect your electronics from electrical surges.

 Ethernet is one of the most important types of cables today, being used to connect all manner of technology around the world to the Internet.
 While many stores today have pre-made ethernet cables available, sometimes another option is needed.
 Users may need a cable in an unusual size or just need to replace a broken connector.
 This guide will show users how to put an RJ45 connector onto the end of bare ethernet cable.